 Note: FMWT Index = longfin smelt fall midwater trawl index.
 Each chart compares the named alternative (color shades) to the NAA (broken lines).
 See Appendix 11F for clarification of good vs. poor survival scenarios.

-Figure nr_series.
+Figure 11-32.
 95% Confidence Intervals of Longfin Smelt Fall Midwater Trawl Index by Water Year Type from Nobriga and Rosenfield (2016) Model.

-A second modeling approach was used to assess potential effects of Alternatives 1–3 as a reflection of differences in winter-spring Delta outflow.
-This modeling approach is considered because it was recently included in the SWP ITP effects analysis by DWR (2020) at CDFW’s behest (see discussion by DWR 2020: Appendix E, Attachment 2: E2-1).
+A second modeling approach was used to assess potential effects of Alternatives 1, 2, and 3 as a reflection of differences in winter-spring Delta outflow.
+This modeling approach is considered because it was recently included in the SWP ITP effects analysis by DWR (2020:Appendix E, Attachment 2: E2-1) at CDFW’s behest.
 The same method was employed herein, which produces an estimate of longfin smelt fall midwater trawl index as a function of mean January–June X2.
-The results of the analysis showed that mean fall midwater trawl index under Alternatives 1–3 was similar or slightly lower than the NAA (Table lfsabundance1), reflecting somewhat lower Delta outflow and higher X2 during January–June.
-As with the analysis based on Nobriga and Rosenfield (2016) described above, differences between scenarios were considerably greater than the variability in the estimates for a given scenario as a result of uncertainty in the model’s parameters (see Tables 11F-7 through 11F-11 in Appendix 11F), but again suggested the potential for a small negative effect.
+The results of the analysis showed that mean fall midwater trawl index under Alternatives 1, 2, and 3 was similar or slightly lower than the NAA (Table 11-66), reflecting somewhat lower Delta outflow and higher X2 during January–June.
+As with the analysis based on Nobriga and Rosenfield (2016) described above, differences between scenarios were considerably greater than the variability in the estimates for a given scenario as a result of uncertainty in the model’s parameters (Tables 11F-7 through 11F-11 in Appendix 11F), but again suggested the potential for a small negative effect.